Michael Jackson: 11 of his greatest songs in Thriller Live

 A legendary music icon of the 20th and 21st centuries, the music of Michael Jackson is immortalised in Thriller Live, a concert revue that’s jam-packed with his greatest hits.

 Ever since the performer passed away in 2009, audiences have flocked to the Lyric Theatre to see his greatest hits brought to life on a West End stage in this celebratory show that’s full of energy, fun and a zest for life.
 Initially scheduled to run for a few months, the show’s continual run is a testament to Michael Jackson’s songs reaching out to generations and with an ever-growing fanbase, it’s unlikely to close any time soon!
-So, sit back and listen to some of the best songs that feature in the musical and see just how successful Michael Jackson really is.
+So, sit back and listen to some of the best songs that feature in the musical.

 Songs by Michael Jackson